 The Oral History of Modern Architecture: Interviews with the Greatest Architects of the Twentieth Century by John Peter

-Philip Johnson: The Architect in His Own Words by Hilary Lewis, by John O'Connor
+Philip Johnson: The Architect in His Own Words by Hilary Lewis and John O'Connor

 Frank Lloyd Wright by Meryle Secrest

 Frank Lloyd Wright: Collected Writings: edited by Bruce Brooks Pfeiffer, Introduction by Kenneth Frampton

 Wright Studies, Volume I: Taliesin, 1911–1914 edited by Narciso G. Menocal

 Frank Lloyd Wright: The Lost Years 1910–1922: A Study of Influence by Anthony Alofsin